Application for SCELSE Summer Course 2023 is now closed.

 These paradigm shifts make it necessary for us to revisit applications of microbes in engineering processes, human health and environmental contexts, an endeavour made possible through the concurrent rapid and exciting developments in life sciences, including those of meta-‘omics, systems biology, high resolution imaging, nanotechnology and materials sciences.
 Use of such a multidisciplinary platform for exploring the biology of microbial biofilms, will allow for the development of new environmental engineering tools for informed manipulation of the biological processes from within, rather than the current use of external control tools.
 The latter requires large-scale engineering platforms catering to the requirements of stable bioprocesses with little knowledge of the biology of the microbial biofilms.

 As evident from above, a new spectrum of graduate level students, investigators and practitioners in environmental engineering with good insights into contemporary life sciences is needed to ensure environmental sustainability under exponentially increasing environmental stresses.
 These experts will be in a position to safeguard urban as well as environmental sustainability and safeguard human well-being in increasingly stress-impacted habitats.

 This course aims to provide participants with the following benefits:

-- awareness of our current state of knowledge of microbial systems
+- Familiarise participants with current state of knowledge of microbial systems

-- understanding of the frontiers of life sciences that can be applied to an enhanced understanding of the default mode of microbial life in biofilms and to harness such microbial activities to efficiently recycle natural resources, provide pure water, control health risks and ensure sustainable environment for future generations; and
+- Enhance understanding of the biofilm mode of microbial life to harness microbial activities to efficiently recycle natural resources, provide pure water, control health risks; and ensure a sustainable environment for future generations.

 This three-week course brings together world-renowned scientists and engineers including SCELSE scientific leaders, and guest experts.
 Participants will interact with these experienced mentors in their interdisciplinary approach to understand and harness the biology of biofilms in environmental, health and industrial applications.
 The course consists of: